-The Xen Project team is a global open source community that developes the Xen® Hypervisor, contributes to the Linux PVOPS framework, the Xen® Cloud Platform and Xen® ARM.
-Xen (pronounced /’zɛn/) has its origins in the ancient greek term Xenos (ξένος), which can be used to refer to guest-friends whose relationship is constructed under the ritual of xenia ("guest-friendship"), which in term is a wordplay on the idea of guest operating systems as well as a community of developers and users.
+The Xen Project team is a global open source community that develops the Xen Project Hypervisor and its associated subprojects.
+Xen (pronounced /’zɛn/) Project has its origins in the ancient greek term Xenos (ξένος), which can be used to refer to guest-friends whose relationship is constructed under the ritual of xenia ("guest-friendship"), which in term is a wordplay on the idea of guest operating systems as well as a community of developers and users.
 The original website was created in 2003 to allow a global community of developers to contribute and improve the hypervisor.
 Click on the link to find more about the projects’s interesting history.

 The community supporting the project follows a number of principles: Openess, Transparency, Meritocracy and Consensus Decision Making.
 Find out more about how the community governs itself.